HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 Our next task is to write several [extractors](../extractors.html) for candidate generation and feature extraction.

-In this step, we will create three extractors whose UDFs will be three Python scripts.
-The scripts will will go through the sentences in the corpus and, respectively
+In this step, we create three extractors whose UDFs are Python scripts.
+The scripts will will go through the sentences in the corpus and, respectively:

 1. create mentions of people;
-2. create candidate pairs of people that may be in a marriage relation, and supervise some of them using distant supervision rules;
+2. create candidate pairs of people mentions that may be in a marriage relation, and supervise some of them using distant supervision rules;
 3. add features to the candidates, which will be used by DeepDive to learn how to distinguish between correct marriage relation mentions and incorrect ones;